-Prior to the issuance of any site plan approval or building permit for any proposed development, a stormwater management permit, or a determination of inapplicability of the requirement for a stormwater management permit, must be approved by the applicable Permit Granting Authority.
+Prior to the issuance of a building permit for any proposed development, a stormwater management permit, or a determination of inapplicability of the requirement for a stormwater management permit, must be approved by the Permit Granting Authority.
 No person shall, on or after the effective date of this Ordinance, initiate construction activity or development activities without first complying with this Ordinance.